‘Last updated: May 14th 2021’.

 So, What exactly is a Pet Tracker?
-Which ones is considered the best dog tracker?
+Which ones are considered the best dog tracker?
 How do they work?
 How much will one cost me?
-Are they Real-time (gps locators) or offer On-demand data?
+Are they Real-time (GPS tracker locators) or do they offer On-demand data?
+Are their sensors accurate like Sat Navs?
 These are just but a few questions we will hopefully answer as you read this article.

-A pet tracker or dog tracker can be defined as a device that uses different technologies to keep track of pet’s locations.
+A pet tracker or GPS dog tracker can be defined as a device that uses different technologies to keep track of a pet’s locations.
 These pet tracker devices are commonly attached to pet collars for dogs and cats to provide real time round the clock tracking, so you can monitor the movements of your pets.
-With the new trackers you can point the exact location, making it easier to locate them if they become lost or stolen.
+With the new trackers, you can point the exact location, making it easier to locate them if they become lost or stolen.
+Some of these GPS Trackers even give an alert when your pet leaves a pre-determined virtual area commonly called geo-fence.
 Modern technology has now made it possible to keep tabs on our furry four-legged friends from afar with dog trackers.

 When I decided to look at the market in dog trackers, my first thoughts were, is this just another fad?
 Then I recalled one night, many years ago when our dog Titch decided to run away (and get pregnant!!!).
 Long before trackers existed, and back when I was living in the middle of nowhere our beloved family pooch trotted off into the darkness and went missing for several hours.
 Little did we know that she would meet ‘Spud’ and create a trio of beautiful pups, but I know for sure that her going missing was a worry at the time.